001ben/git-notes/git-things.md

 ```

 Lastly, to delete references from the remote server, you would use a blank src refspec, i.e. **git push origin :topic**, as this sets the topic refspec on the server to nothing, which deletes it.

+## Transfer protocols
+An overview of the transfer protocol process is provided for a few of the protocols to give an idea of the process.
+They'll be summarized even more briefly here.

+### Dumb HTTP
+Dumb Http works by first pulling down the info/refs file which is created by the update-server-info command (along with a few other necessary objects), which needs to be enabled by renaming .git/hooks/post-receive.sample to .git/hooks/post-receive.
+This file names all the refs on the server.
+Second HEAD is retrieved to find what the repo should point to after it's cloned.
+The dumb protocol then iterates through the refs gathered from info/refs file and retrieves each commit, tree and git object in turn, or the packfiles containing those objects.
+Each commit will point to the parent commit, and the process will continue until the repository is cloned or fetched.

+Dumb HTTP can't receive commits though.

+### Smart HTTP / SSH
+Smart HTTP and SSH both use a process running on the server and client to communicate with each other rather than letting the client do all the requesting.
+In a push operation, both protocols use the send-pack and receive-pack processes to communicate, send for client and receive for remote side, the only difference is the handshake and specific format of the messages.
+For a push operation, both protocols use the fetch-pack and upload-pack processes, the client initiates the fetch-pack process, while the server responds with an upload-pack process.

+Protocols have many more capabilities such as multi_ack or side-band, but they aren't covered in pro git.